ksmandersen/startover/Readme.md

 Depending on how you installed Bless and your $PATH you might need to specify the full path for blessc above.

-**HiDPI:**
+#### HiDPI

 If you have to serve images for retina devices like the iPhone, iPad or Retina macs you might wan't to use the [HiDpi](git.io/hidpi) mixin for Compass.
 The mixin is bundled with Startover.
 All you have to do is uncomment the include statement in the [main.scss](main.scss) file.

-**Susy:**
+## Susy

 Finally, if you need to develop a grid based responsive site you should totally check out [Susy](http://susy.oddbird.net).
 It installs just as easy as compass like so:

     (sudo) gem install susy

-### Pow
+## Pow

 Installing and setting up a local webserver for hosting your new project is a pain in the A\*\*.
 Right?
 Wrong!
 [Pow](http://pow.cx) is the ultimate tool wheen it comes to developing static websites on your Mac.
-Pow will take any static site or Rails app you throw at it and turn it into ``mysite.dev`` URL that you can access in your browser.
+Pow will take any static site or Rails app you throw at it and turn it into a ``mysite.dev`` URL that you can access in your browser.
 Setting up Pow can be done just by running a single command:

     curl get.pow.cx | sh